AmandaB2023/P1_Lackyle_Sporthorses/README.md

     *   Address
     *   Telephone
     *   Email
-    *   Location Map- using a google maps iframe link.
+    *   Location Map- using google maps iframe link.

 *   The footer also contains social media links with a hover effect which when clicked will open a new tab.